Noovolari/leapp/.github/CONTRIBUTING.md

 otherwise, you risk spending a lot of time working on something that might not get accepted into the project.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.
+**IMPORTANT**: by submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.

 ## Submitting changes

 Please send a [GitHub Pull Request to Leapp](https://github.com/noovolari/leapp/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
-When you send a pull request, we will love you forever if you include test examples.
-We can always use more test coverage and please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: